Target Usage: To make use of multiple timelines of work in a local repository.

 In the next dialog, click OK:

 Observe that all commits remain.
-The only missing thing is the textbook ref.
+The only thing missing is the textbooks ref.

 2 Make a copy of the SHA of the tip of the (unmerged) fantasy branch.